bethirahul/Restaurant-Web-app/README.md

         - All links are accessed through GET method, only CRUD operations and login pages use POST method to submit the requests.

     - Flask framework is used to _handle requests_, send _**Flash messages**_ for errors, and render _**Dynamic HTML webpages**_.

+    - And at last the web server is run on [localhost:8000](http://localhost:8000) address.

     - _Please read through the code comments in [``flask_app.py``](/flask_app.py) for step by step explanation._

 _Please read through the detailed code comments in [``flask_app.py``](/flask_app.py) to know how the app is built._